René Marić

 René Marić (born 4 September 1992) is an Austrian professional football manager.
-He currently works as assistant manager for Bundesliga club Bayern Munich.
+He currently works as an assistant manager for Bundesliga club Bayern Munich.

-Career
+Managerial career

 Early career

 Marić started his coaching career at his local side TSU Handenberg, at the age of 17.
 Alongside coaching, Marić studied Psychology at University.
 He also wrote for the website Spielverlagerung, which helped open up doors for consultancy and coaching roles within football.

-RB Salzburg
+Red Bull Salzburg

-Marić struck up a friendship with Salzburg’s under-18 coach, Marco Rose, and was subsequently appointed his assistant in 2016.
-Marić was promoted to the assistant of the first team, in the summer of 2017, with Rose succeeding Oscar Garcia as head coach of RB Salzburg.
+Marić struck up a friendship with Austrian Bundesliga club Red Bull Salzburg's under-18 coach, Marco Rose, and was subsequently appointed as his assistant in 2016.
+Marić was promoted to the assistant of the first team, in the summer of 2017, with Rose succeeding Oscar García as head coach of Red Bull Salzburg.

 Borussia Mönchengladbach

-In 2019, René Marić joined Borussia Mönchengladbach, as assistant manager to Marco Rose.
+In 2019, René Marić joined Bundesliga club Borussia Mönchengladbach, as assistant manager to Marco Rose.

 Borussia Dortmund

-At the end of the 2020–21 Bundesliga season, Marić left Mönchengladbach along with Rose and Alexander Zickler to join Borussia Dortmund as assistant manager.
-However at the end of the season Dortmund decided to part company with Rose along with Marić, Zickler and Patrick Eibenberger.
+At the end of the 2020–21 Bundesliga season, Marić left Mönchengladbach along with Rose and Alexander Zickler to join Bundesliga club Borussia Dortmund as assistant manager.
+However, at the end of the season, Dortmund decided to part company with Rose along with Marić, Zickler and Patrick Eibenberger.

 Leeds United

-On 30 July 2022, Marić was appointed as the assistant head coach, to Jesse Marsch, at Leeds United.
+On 30 July 2022, Marić was appointed as the assistant head coach, to Jesse Marsch, at Premier League club Leeds United.
 He departed Leeds United on 6 February 2023, following the sacking of Marsch.

 Bayern Munich

-On 15 November 2023, Maric was appointed by Bayern Munich to a newly created position responsible for coaching development and playing philosophy.
+On 15 November 2023, Marić was appointed by Bundesliga club Bayern Munich to a newly created position responsible for coaching development and playing philosophy.
 He was appointed as the head coach of the Bayern Munich U19 team on 5 February 2024, replacing Michael Hartmann.

 In June 2024, he joined Vincent Kompany's coaching staff, having previously undertaken an educational visit with him at Burnley.
-He continued his work at the FC Bayern Campus, while his role with the U19 team was taken over by former U17 coach Peter Gaydarov.
+He continued his work at the Bayern Campus, while his role with the U19 team was taken over by former U17 coach Peter Gaydarov.